Mike Brown (fighter)

-Mike Brown (born September 8, 1975) is an American mixed martial arts trainer and former fighter who is the head MMA coach for American Top Team.
+Mike Thomas Brown (born September 8, 1975) is an American mixed martial arts trainer and former fighter who is the head MMA coach for American Top Team.
 As a mixed martial arts fighter, Brown was a former WEC Featherweight Champion and also competed in the Featherweight division of the UFC before retiring in 2014 to become a full-time MMA coach.
 He is the head coach for many current UFC and Bellator fighters, including Dustin Poirier, Alexandre Pantoja, Bo Nickal, Mateusz Gamrot, Renato Moicano, Danny Sabatello and Johnny Eblen.

 Background

 Brown wrestled at Bonny Eagle High School in Standish, Maine, where he won a state championship in 1992, his junior year.
 He went on to wrestle at Norwich University, where he was known for his ability to focus.
 Although he was an average student in high school, he was able to apply his focus to academics and excelled as a scholar-athlete in college.
 According to Norwich wrestling coach Rich Hasenfus, Brown was one of the smartest athletes and strongest wrestlers at Norwich.